Tiling by Near Coincidence: Fibonacci tilings by near coincidence

 We next consider the near coincidence of a $\tau$-scaled honeycomb bilayer, shown in Fig.~\ref{fig:hexagonal a}.
 In this case the optimal shape of the coincidence window is not obvious.
-Fortunately, a default circular window leads to the tiling shown in Fig.~\ref{fig:hexagonal b}, which contains excess points---already shown as empty black circles---that are easy to remove by simple local rules.
-These excess points are either \emph{dangling vertices} that connect to only one other vertex, or \emph{redundant vertices} that lie along already existing edges.
-The clean tiling, with no excess points, shown in Fig.~\ref{fig:hexagonal bb} is the $H_{00}$ hexagonal Fibonacci tiling of Coates \emph{et al.}~\cite{Coates24}.
+Nevertheless, a natural default choice is to use a sufficiently small circular coincidence window, ensuring (to any desired accuracy) the canonical edge-length ratio, as discussed in the previous section, without affecting the hexagonal symmetry.
+This produces the tiling in Fig.~\ref{fig:hexagonal b}, containing excess points, marked by empty circles, that are easily removed by simple local rules: eliminating \emph{dangling vertices} that connect to only one other vertex, and \emph{redundant vertices} that lie along existing edges.
+The resulting clean tiling, shown in Fig.~\ref{fig:hexagonal c}, is precisely the $H_{00}$ hexagonal Fibonacci tiling of Coates \emph{et al.}~\cite{Coates24}.

-Mapping the accepted and rejected vertices into the circular coincidence window, as we did in the octagonal case (Fig.~\ref{fig:excess of points}), reveals a central hexagon containing only accepted vertices.
-The central hexagon is surrounded by mixed regions, which in turn are surrounded by an outer perimeter containing only rejected vertices.
-This suggests the existence of several coincidence windows, for different subsets of vertices.
-Following the construction of Coates et al.~\cite{Coates24}, one indeed finds that four coincidence windows are required, as the cut-and-project construction of this tiling is from four different two-dimensional cuts through a six-dimensional embedding space (for details see Ref.~\cite{Coates24}).
+Mapping the accepted and rejected vertices onto the circular coincidence window, shown in Fig.~\ref{fig:hexagonal d}, reveals a central hexagon containing only accepted vertices, surrounded by various mixed regions containing both accepted and rejected vertices, which in turn are surrounded by an outer perimeter containing only rejected vertices.
+Further inspection suggests that four coincidence windows are required, corresponding to four distinct subsets of vertices.
+These depend on the parities of the numbers of small red steps and large blue steps---indicated in Fig.~\ref{fig:star hex}---required to reach a vertex from the origin.
+This is in agreement with the cut-and-project construction of this tiling, which requires four different two-dimensional cuts through a six-dimensional embedding space (for details see Ref.~\cite{Coates24}).